 5 Ways Consumers Will Eat Even More Cheese in 2017

 What are the hot new flavors?
 Is toast on its way out?
 Will anything ever really be the new kale?
 As the Wisconsin Milk Marketing Board (WMMB) examines the top food trends for the coming year, one thing’s for sure: Americans really love cheese.
 In fact, according to the USDA, the average American consumed 35 pounds of cheese in 2016, a roughly one-pound increase since 2014.
-Overall cheese production has increased as well, totaling 1.03 billion pounds as of October 2016, 0.5 percent above the same time period last year.
+Overall cheese in 2017 has increased as well, totaling 1.03 billion pounds as of October 2016, 0.5 percent above the same time period last year.

 Wisconsin cheesemakers continue to meet growing consumer demand for cheese by remaining the number one cheese producer in the country and winning more awards for their cheeses than any other state or country – more than 280 awards in top national and international competitions in 2016, according to WMMB.

 In 2017 WMMB anticipates cheese will continue to play a key role in the diets of American consumers, especially when enjoyed in the following ways:

 Comfort food is no longer just for colder months.
 Diners and at-home cooks are seeking out hearty, comforting dishes – like mac and cheese, grilled cheese and pasta bakes – all year round.
 In fact, Pinterest reports consumers save about 54,000 comfort food pins each day, a 140 percent increase from the year previously.